Lara Davenport: Community development

-Lara developed an early passion for community development through sport, and has been extensively involved in the not for profit sector both during, and after, her graduation from university.
-Davenport serves as a Role Model for Red Dust, a program manager with the Stride Foundation, and the Queensland and Victorian Olympic Councils Education Committees, as Chair and Executive Member of the respectively.
+Davenport has been involved in community development initiatives through sport, working extensively in the not-for-profit sector.
+She has served as Healthy Living Program Coordinator for Red Dust Role Models, a program manager with the Stride Foundation, and as the Chair of the Queensland Olympic Council and an executive member of the Victorian Olympic Councils Education Committees.

-Lara also presents at motivational presentations to corporate organisations, not for profit organisations and schools regularly.
+She also delivers motivational presentations to corporate organisations, not-for-profit organisations, and schools.

 Performance enhancement

-In 2015, Davenport started a consulting and coaching business, focusing on performance enhancement, health promotion, leadership and community development through evidenced based experiential techniques and programs.
-She is currently completing her Diploma in Mindfulness Therapy (Teachers Training Course) accredited by the International Meditation Teachers Association. and the International Institute of Complementary Therapy.
+In 2015, Davenport founded a consulting and coaching business focused on performance enhancement, health promotion, leadership and community development, using evidence-based experiential techniques and programs.